2010–11 IRB Sevens World Series: Core teams

 Before each season, the IRB announces the 12 "core teams" that received guaranteed berths in each event in that season's series.
 The core teams for 2010–11 were:

-The core teams were unchanged from 2009–10.
+The core teams were unchanged from 2009 to 2010.

 Points schedule

 The season championship was determined by points earned in each tournament.
 The points allocations for all events were identical to those in the 2009–10 series, reflecting changes that the IRB made starting with that season: